noggin

 noggin (plural noggins)

-- A small mug, cup or ladle.
+- A small mug, cup or ladle; the contents of such a container.

-- 1889, Arthur Conan Doyle, The Parson of Jackman’s Gulch
+- 1889, Arthur Conan Doyle, The Parson of Jackman's Gulch:

 - Here Nat Adams, the burly bar-keeper, dispensed bad whisky at the rate of two shillings a noggin, or a guinea a bottle…